There is no compulsory uniform for our Nursery children, however we strongly recommend our parents/carers send their child in:

 This half term we will continue adding to our Happy Class Family Board - being kind to each other, doing kind deeds and helping others.

-This half term we will continue working on our leadership roles where we will take it in turns to have an important role during the Nursery day.
+This half term we will begin working on our leadership roles where we will take it in turns to have an important role during the Nursery day.
 These jobs will incorporate classroom areas.

 Habit 1 Be Proactive